Lyquix/docker-lamp/README.md

         chmod +x container-setup.sh
         ./container-setup.sh
         ```
-    *  Wait for the setup to complete.
-On the first boot of each container the lamp-setup.sh script will be executed.
-The script is completely automated and will take 5 to 10 minutes to complete.
-You can follow progress in the container log viewer.
-    *  While you wait, add the custom CA root certificate to
+    *  This will take about 5 minutes.
+It will create containers for Ubuntu 18, 20 and 22.
+While you wait, add the custom CA root certificate to prevent getting an alert on your browser regarding the SSL certificate:
        *  Open the Start Menu and search for "Manage user certificates" or press Windows key + R, then type `certmgr.msc` and hit Enter to open the Windows Certificate Manager.
        *  In the left pane, navigate to Certificates - Current User > Trusted Root Certification Authorities.
        *  In the right pane, right-click on the Certificates folder under Trusted Root Certification Authorities, go to All Tasks, and select Import.
        *  Follow the wizard, select the root CA certificate file you want to import (in WSL `~/Docker/ssl/root.pem`), and complete the import process.
+    *  On the first boot of each container the lamp-setup.sh script will be executed.
+The script is completely automated and will take 5 to 10 minutes to complete.
+You can follow progress in the container log viewer.
+Please wait until this script is finished before using the container.

 Important notes about this LAMP setup: